Silvenga/vscode-edi-x12-support/README.md

-# VSCode Edi X12 Support
+# Edi X12 Support for VSCode

 A Visual Studio Code extension aimed at providing basic support for the EDI X12 format.